khoada203/Self-study/Coursera/IBM-Data-Analyst/C1-Introduction to Data Analytics/Modul1.md

 # 2. The Data Analyst Role
 ## 2.1 Skill for DA
 ### 2.1.1 Technical Skill
+- **Expertise in using spreadsheets**
+  Microsoft Excel or Google Sheets
+- **Proficiency in statistical analysis and visualization tools and software**
+  IBM Cognos, IBM SPSS, Oracle Visual Analyzer, Microsoft Power BI, SAS, and Tableau
+- **Proficiency in programming languages**
+  R, Python, C++, Java, and MATLAB
+- **Good knowledge of SQL and ability to work with data in relational and NoSQL databases**
+- **The ability to access and extract data from data repositories**
+  Data Marts, Data Warehouses, Data Lakes, and Data Pipelines
+- **Familiarity with Big Data processing tools**
+  Hadoop, Hive, and Spark

 ### 2.1.2 Functional Skill
+- **Proficiency in Statistics**
+  Analyze data, validate the analysis, identify fallacies and logical errors
+- **Analytical skills**
+  Research and interpret data, theorize, make forecasts
+- **Problem-solving skills**
+  Come up with possible solutions for a given problem
+- **Probing skills**
+  Identify and define the problem statement and desired outcome
+- **Data Visualization skills**
+  Create clear and compelling visualizations to present the analysis
+- **Project Management skills**
+  Manage the process, people, dependencies, and timelines

 ### 2.1.3 Soft Skill
+- **Your ability to**
+  + Work collaboratively with business and cross-functional teams
+  + Communicate effectively to report and present your findings
+  + Tell a compelling and convincing story
+  + Gather support and buy-in for your work
+- **Curiosity**
+  + Allowing new questions to surface and challenging your own assumptions and hypotheses
+- **Intuition**
+  + Having a sense of the future based on pattern recognition and past experiences